manuelkasper/AS-Stats/README.md

 	* 1 year at 1 day resolution

-If you want to change that, modify the getrrdfile() function in xx-asstatd.pl and delete any old RRD files.
+If you want to change that, modify the getrrdfile() function in asstatd.pl and delete any old RRD files.

 To do